1Shot-API/.github/README.md

-# 1Shot API Github Organization Profile Page
+# 1Shot API GitHub organization profile

-Update this repo to make changest to the 1Shot API Github org page.
+This repository powers the public profile at [github.com/1shot-api](https://github.com/1shot-api).

+To change what appears on the org page, edit [`profile/README.md`](profile/README.md) and merge to the default branch.